Improved Group Robustness via Classifier Retraining on Independent Splits: Experimental Details

-As alluded to in Section \ref{sec:main-results}, group-imbalance seems to play an important role in the robust performance of CROIS.
+\paragraph{The importance of minority Examples: subsampled retraining.} As alluded to in Section \ref{sec:main-results}, group imbalance seems to play an important role in the robust performance of CROIS.
 To further demonstrate this point, we consider how CROIS performs when the second phase is subsampled versus when it is allowed additional non-minority examples.

 As the result in Table \ref{tab:subsampled-retraining} shows, there isn’t a significant difference between the two sampling strategies, suggesting that the availability of minority group examples plays an important role in robust classifier retraining.